Modern materials and gear bring new options - and as everything on the sea is permitted, then -

 Of personnal, official or safety reasons you therefor can employ something more modern.
 All these natural but old-fashioned materials on an Inca Balsa raft you can improve or change out with something "better", more nice, more comfortable, more "convenient" - or more safe.

-So if you only want to meet the sense of freedom on the sea, to escape from a chaotic world, to gain the adventure of your life, to "survive" as "survivor man", to feel as naval hero or whatever explanation you will use for your raid, then you can build your yacht-raft as you will, equip it, stuff it up with technology or the opposite, fill up your pantry - and then sail off.
+But if you only want to meet the sense of freedom on the sea, to escape from a chaotic world, to gain the adventure of your life, to "survive" as "survivor man", to feel as naval hero, to be named in Guinness World Record Book or whatever explanation you will use for your raid, then you can build your yacht-raft as you will, equip it, stuff it up with technology or the opposite, fill up your pantry - and then sail off.

-And with that in mind I recommend to put much attention to the welfare and comfort and perhaps privacy of each 'cellmate' under this month long confinement.
+And with that in mind we recommend to put much attention to the welfare and comfort and perhaps privacy of each 'cellmate' under this month long confinement.

 In all historical time we have always impregnated our wooden hulls with tar.
 What they did in Inca-land is still not known